Jimmygjr10/Covid19_Mask_Mandate/README.md

 We ran Logistical Regression on *Deaths* and *Cases*, and as expected Cases made more sense for our research and our goals.

 ## ***Additonal Analysis***
-Without a accurate Machine Learning model, we took a more simplified approach with linear association.
+Without an accurate Machine Learning model, we took a more simplified approach with linear association.
 The results closely matched what we perceived in the data visualization.

 ![alt text]()
 ![alt text]()